 Cascade is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Cascade citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.12% of adults 25 and older in Cascade have a college degree.
+The percentage of adults in Cascade who are college-educated is close to the national average for all communities of 21.84%: 18.12% of the adults in Cascade have a bachelor's degree or advanced degree.

 The people who call Cascade home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cascade residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Cascade include German, Dutch, English, Irish, and French.